Stevencain3/TaskListTeamLab/README.md

 # Task List Creator

-THis project allows for students/users to upload lists with embedded tasks.
+This project allows for students/users to upload lists with embedded tasks.
 These tasks and lists can be created, deleted, and filtered.
+Tasks and Lists are both saved to local memory, so you are able to start where you left off.

 ## List Screen